agoenergy/ptx-boa/md/helptext_sidebar_cost_unit.md

-Costs are shown as USD per delivered product in target country.
-You can choose between energy (USD/MWh) or mass (USD/t).
+Costs are shown as USD2023 per delivered product in target country.
+You can choose between energy (USD2023/MWh) or mass (USD2023/t).